petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 Documentation for the Vertica data source plug-in can be found at the link below, it includes the supported built-in variables which are required to optimise data queries. https://grafana.com/grafana/plugins/vertica-grafana-datasource/

+There is a really nice demo website (https://play.grafana.org/) where you can explore functionality.

 ### Vertica
 [Vertica](https://www.vertica.com/) is a high performance analytical database from OpenText, designed to handle extremely large datasets.
 It uses Columnar storage architecture, and makes significant use of compression to reduce storage, and increase data retention.
-To explore the Vertica database I recommend [DBeaver](https://dbeaver.io/), an open-source (Apache License) database client which supports many different types of database connections.
+To explore a Vertica database I recommend [DBeaver](https://dbeaver.io/), an open-source (Apache License) database client which supports many different types of database connections.

 ### Use Case
 In this example I'm using a Vertica database which is part of the OpenText Network Operations Manager (NOM) OPTIC solution, which collects and stores network device resource metrics.
-I'll create charts to visualise interface utilization in Bit/sec as well as error and discard rates.
+I'll create charts to visualise interface utilization, as well as error and discard rates.

-The solution has three tables/levels of data aggregation for interface metrics.
-The tables are 5-Minute, Hourly, and Daily.
+The solution provides three tables with different levels of data aggregation for interface metrics.
+The levels are 5-Minute, Hourly, and Daily.

 **Complete SQL Query**

-Below is the finalized SQL query for reference.
+Below is the complete SQL query for reference.

 ```sql
 SELECT